nodejs/community-committee/GOVERNANCE.md

 The CC shall meet regularly using tools that enable participation by the community (e.g. weekly on a Google Hangout On Air, or through any other appropriate means selected by the CC).
 The meeting shall be directed by the Individual Membership Directors.
 Minutes or an appropriate recording shall be taken and made available to the community through accessible public postings.

-CC members are expected to regularly participate in TSC activities.
+CC members are expected to regularly participate in CC activities.

-In the case where an individual CC member -- within any three month period -- attends fewer than 25% of the regularly scheduled meetings, does not participate in TSC discussions, and does not participate in CC votes, the member shall be automatically removed from the CC.
+In the case where an individual CC member -- within any three month period -- attends fewer than 25% of the regularly scheduled meetings, does not participate in CC discussions, and does not participate in CC votes, the member shall be automatically removed from the CC.
 The member may be invited to continue attending CC meetings as an observer.

 ## Section 5.
 Responsibilities of the CC.